 Start small with a couple of hives.
 Beekeepers who invest in too many hives at once, have more problems.

-Do I Need A lot of Flowers ?
+Do I Need A lot of Flowers Near My Beehive?

 Where you put your beehive doesn’t have to be near a field of wildflowers.
 New beekeepers feel concerned about living in the city or a heavily wooded area with few blooms.
 What will the bees eat ?

-The simple answer is yes most locations will support a few beehives.
+The simple answer is yes most locations will support a few hives.
 The bees will fly up to a mile (and more) to forage for water, pollen and nectar.